-The vacation must be continuous, but the excess over ten business days may be broken up by mutual agreement.
+The vacation must be uninterrupted, but the excess over ten business days may be broken up by mutual agreement.

-The vacation time may also be accumulated by agreement of the parties but only for up to two consecutive periods.
+The vacation time may also be accumulated, if so agreed between the parties, but only for up to two consecutive periods.